misol1/gotoxy/README.md

 (**)  One or more of: 'c/r' to follow/restore cursor position, 'w/W' to wrap/spritewrap
       text, 'i' to ignore all control codes, 's' to enable vertical scrolling (***) Same as (*), but '-' not supported.
-Use 'k' to keep current color, 'Z/z/Y/X' to or/add/and/xor with color at current position (****) Use 'k' to ignore color, 'u/U' for console fgcol/bgcol
+Use 'k' to keep current color, 'Z/z/Y/X' to or/add/and/xor with color at current position, 'H/h' to start/stop forcing the current color
+(****) Use 'k' to ignore color, 'u/U' for console fgcol/bgcol
 ```